MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-team-members-vs.md

    [Why am I asked to choose between my "work or school account" and my "personal account"?](faq-add-team-members.md#ChooseOrgAcctMSAcct)

-2. On the organization landing page, which is your projects page,  find and select your project.
+2. On the organization landing page, which is your projects page,  select your project.

    ![The Projects list pane](_img/add-team-members/select-team-project-updated-ui.png)